AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/playbooks-list.md

 ---
 solution: Experience Platform
-title: Use case playbooks in Real-Time Customer Data Profile and Adobe Journey Optimizer.
+title: Use case playbooks in Real-Time Customer Data Platform and Adobe Journey Optimizer.
-description: A list of all the playbooks in Real-Time Customer Data Profile and Adobe Journey Optimizer.
+description: A list of all the playbooks in Real-Time Customer Data Platform and Adobe Journey Optimizer.
 ---

 # Available Use Case Playbooks

-The purpose of this page is to maintain a list of all the available use case playbooks in Real-time Customer Data Profile and Adobe Journey Optimizer.
+The purpose of this page is to maintain a list of all the available use case playbooks in Real-time Customer Data Platform and Adobe Journey Optimizer.

 ## Use Case Playbooks in Journey Optimizer